Gaston Tarry

 Gaston Tarry (27 September 1843 – 21 June 1913) was a French mathematician.
 Born in Villefranche de Rouergue, Aveyron, he studied mathematics at high school before joining the civil service in Algeria.
 He pursued mathematics as an amateur.

+Contributions

+In 1895 Tarry published a systematic algorithm for traversing a maze without prior knowledge of its layout; this method is now recognized in graph theory as one of the earliest variants of a depth-first search (DFS) algorithm.

+Tarry also made contributions to number theory and combinatorics, including work on the Prouhet–Tarry–Escott problem.

-In 1901 Tarry confirmed Leonhard Euler's conjecture that no 6×6 Graeco-Latin square was possible (the 36 officers problem).
+In 1900 Tarry confirmed Leonhard Euler's conjecture that no 6×6 Graeco-Latin square was possible (the 36 officers problem).